whosliam/ETNCRAFT-The_AIO_Electroneum_miner/README.md

 We plan to adapt the GUI to support multiple crypto currencies with the ease of a few clicks.

 Let us know how we are doing!
 CraftMinerTeam@gmail.com

+If you would like to donate an ETN or two please use the following wallet ID etnk73mQE5yfqZUnMYeJPyJUb5AigTtox8cgd3zw493uRwgG6fKXUdeaBcny4kuy5DN3XiizKUCPjM2ySkJvK9Cm7ZTGJMr7gT